wp-plugins/maxbuttons/readme.txt

 = Part of my button is cutoff, how do I fix that? =

-You probably need to surround your button shortcode with a div element with margins.
+Try enabling the container and setting its margin options.
+You could also fix this manually by surrounding your button shortcode with a div element with margins.
 For example:

 `<div style="margin: 10px 10px 10px 10px;">
     <?php echo do_shortcode('[maxbutton id="17"]'); ?>